Keyboard shortcuts

 • Auto-quarantine requires high confidence: category match (webshell/backdoor/dropper) + entropy >= 4.8 or hex density > 20%.
 This prevents legitimate WordPress plugins from being quarantined.

-• IP block rate limited to 50/hour to prevent runaway blocking
+• IP block rate limited by auto_response.max_blocks_per_hour (default 50/hour) to prevent runaway blocking

 • CRITICAL alerts always bypass the email rate limit (default 30/hour)